MelMepham/ReactPersonalProject/README.md

 ## Features

 What can you do? - have a look around!
-Check it out make sure you
+Check it out make sure you On the Design and Art pages
-* Click on the Mandala
-* Click on the images in Art and Design to get some more info
+* Click on the images to get some more info
+On the About Me Page
+* Hover over my logo
+* Hover over the dots next to the skills squares
+On the Wed Dev Page
+* Click on a bubble and see what happens..

 ## Testing